The Factors

 “Movement is medicine for creating change in a person’s physical, emotional, and mental states.” – Carol Welch

-Happiness doesn't simply arise from external events.
-It's a choice you must actively make.
-You're faced with two options—decide!
+Happiness doesn’t simply arise from external events.
+It’s a choice you must actively make.
+Decide whether you want to be happy or not today!

 Find something to believe in, something you can live for, whatever gives your life meaning.
 A philosophy like Stoicism, a sport or lifestyle like surfing—something worth your time and energy that helps you grow and teaches you to live a healthy, positive life, something that gives you a point of orientation.